 - 18-1 A1 commits an unsportsmanlike foul on B1.
 B1 misses both free throws.
 Before the ball is put at the disposal of a Team B player for the throw-in, Coach A requests a time-out.
 Shall the request be granted at this time? - Yes.
 A time-out opportunity ends when the ball is at the disposal of a player for a throw-in. - 18-2 Shall each team be entitled to only one time-out in each of the first three periods? - No. Each team is entitles to two time-outs in the first half and to three time-outs in the second half.
 However, neither team may be granted more than two time-outs in the last 2 minutes of the 4th period. - 18-3 With the score tied near the end of the 4th period, A3 is fouled and the signal sounds to end the period immediately after the whistle.
 This is Team B's 5th foul in the period.
 A3 is awarded two free throws.
 Coach B requests a time-out.
 Shall the request be granted? - No. The period has ended and a time-out may not be granted during an interval of play.
 The free throws shall be attempted immediately.
 If one or both free throws are successful, the game has ended.
 If neither free throw is successful, there shall be an extra period. - 18-4 Team A scores a basket.
 Before the ball is at the disposal of Team B for the throw-in, Coach A requests a time-out.
 Shall the time-out be granted? - No. After a basket is scored, only the team that was scored upon has a time-out opportunity. - 18-5 Team A is granted a time-out.
 After 25 seconds into the time-out, Team A is ready to play.
 Shall play resume immediately? - No. A time-out lasts 60 seconds.
-Players shall not come away from the team bench area until the horn sounds after 50 seconds. - 18-6 Defensive player A3 commits an interference violation.
-Coach B now requests a time-out.
+Players shall not come away from the team bench area until the horn sounds after 50 seconds. - 18-6 Defensive player A3 commits an interference violation and 2 points are awarded to Team B. Coach B now requests a time-out.
 Shall the time-out be granted? - Yes.
-A time-out opportunity begins for both teams when the ball becomes dead and the game clock is stopped.
-There is one exception to this general principle: A time-out shall not be permitted to the scoring team when the game clock shows 2:00 minutes or less in the 4th period and in each extra period following a successful field goal, unless an official has interrupted the game.
+A time-out opportunity begins for both teams when the ball becomes dead and the game clock is stopped. - (However, when the game clock shows 2:00 minutes or less in the 4th period and in each extra period, even though the ball is dead and the clock stopped following a successful field goal, a time-out shall not be permitted to the scoring team, except if an official has interrupted the game for a violation, including basket interference, or for any valid reason.)